Leica M9 vs X-U Typ 113

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M9 and Leica X-U (Typ 113) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the M9 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
+Both the M9 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The M9 was replaced by the Leica M Typ 240, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what is the bottom line?
 Which of the two cameras – the Leica M9 or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.